To be an informed voter in a referendum, it's important to know what the Australian Constitution is and the role it plays in society.

 The Constitution took effect on 1 January 1901 and is the founding document that sets out how Australia is governed.

-You can view the Constitution on the Australian Parliament House website and on the Federal Register of Legislation.
 The Constitution establishes our federal system of government and currently contains eight chapters.

 During the 1890s representatives from the six Australian colonies came together at meetings called ‘constitutional conventions’ to draft a document which would provide for a new level of national government.
 By 1898 the delegates had agreed on a draft which they took back to their respective parliaments to be approved.